-Vim is another tool that I like and use daily - I've spent many hours to tune it and make it do the "heavy-lifting" part of the coding work.
+Vim is another tool that I like and use daily - I've spent many hours tuning it and making it do the "heavy-lifting" part of the coding work.

 I like the idea that our life is made of all the decisions we've made in the past - the place we live in, the friends we keep close, the crazy moments, the mistakes, the opportunities - and the responsibility for them are only ours (and that's how it should be).

-If we have the right mindset, we will have the freedom to make the right decisions for us, which are going to make our lives better.
+If we have the right mindset, we will have the freedom to make the right decisions for us, which will make our lives better.
 In this context, my motto is, "Freedom is a state of mind."

 Setup your editor - it's your workspace and you'll spend most of your time there, so you should keep it clean and tidy.

 Learn shortcuts, macros, tricks, and anything that'll make your coding easier and faster.
 Coding is just a small part of the job, and it must be something you don't waste time with.